sarahhe25/vigenere-application/README.md

 ## Remaining code smell & room for improvement
 1. Further input validation: many input validation has been added, but additional checks could be added to handle edge cases more effectively.
-2. The user input are command-line based as of now.
+2. Extending to GUI: the user inputs are command-line based as of now.
 Can extend the application to GUI and include more accessibility features in the future.

 # Disclaimer
 This application is intended for educational purposes only and should not be used as a secure encryption method.
 The Vigenere cipher is a historical encryption technique and is not suitable for secure communications in modern environments.

 Please use this application responsibly and ensure that the data you encrypt is not sensitive or confidential.